Football Forecast: East, West Rain Threats | Weather.com

 This could have been a bigger headache if the NFL schedule had a bunch of games along the I-95 corridor Sunday.

-Instead, the Eagles-Giants clash in the Meadowlands is a Thursday night affair.
+Instead, the Eagles-Giants clash in the Meadowlands was a Thursday night affair.
 The New York Jets will host the Denver Broncos, but in London, where the weather should be spectacular.
 The New England Patriots are in New Orleans on Sunday.

-The Cowboys-Panthers tilt in Charlotte should have decent weather, but showers are increasingly possible in Pittsburgh where the Steelers will host the Cleveland Browns.
+It's not directly because of the nor'easter, but showers are increasingly possible in Pittsburgh where the Steelers will host the Cleveland Browns.

 - L.A.
 Rams at Baltimore Ravens (Sunday, 1 p.m.
 ET)